Judiciary of Indonesia

-The Judiciary of Indonesia, according to Chapter IX of the 1945 State Constitution of the Republic of Indonesia, consists of the Supreme Court of Indonesia (Mahkamah Agung Republik Indonesia, abbreviated into MA), the Constitutional Court of Indonesia (Mahkamah Konstitusi Republik Indonesia, abbreviated into MK), and the lesser court system under the Supreme Court.
+The Judiciary of Indonesia, according to Chapter IX of the 1945 State Constitution of the Republic of Indonesia, consists of the Supreme Court of Indonesia (Mahkamah Agung Republik Indonesia, abbreviated MA), the Constitutional Court of Indonesia (Mahkamah Konstitusi Republik Indonesia, abbreviated MK), and the lesser court system under the Supreme Court.
 These lesser courts are categorically subdivided into the Public Courts (Peradilan Umum), the Religious Courts (Peradilan Agama), the State Administrative Courts (Peradilan Tata Usaha Negara), and the Military Courts (Peradilan Militer).

-There's also the Judicial Commission of Indonesia (Indonesian: Komisi Yudisial Republik Indonesia) that monitor the performance of judges, advise the House of Representatives on judicial appointments and review community complaints about the behavior and fairness of presiding judges.
+There's also the Judicial Commission of Indonesia (Komisi Yudisial Republik Indonesia) that monitor the performance of judges, advise the House of Representatives on judicial appointments and review community complaints about the behavior and fairness of presiding judges.

 Law

 Indonesian law is based on Dutch colonial laws, Islamic family laws, and aspects of Adat laws (unwritten, traditional rules still observed in the Indonesian society).
 The highest law of the land is the 1945 Constitution, amended four times from 1999 to 2002 during the early Reformasi period.
 Under Article 7 of Law No. 12/2011, the type of laws enacted by the government are hierarchically structured as: